Nivalyx/osu-wiki/wiki/Tournaments/OIT/2023/en.md

 ## Organisation

-The osu!
+osu!
 Indonesia Tournament #13 (2023) is run by various osu! community members from Indonesia and beyond.

 | Position | Member(s) |
 | :-- | :-- |